Kottiyoor Vysakha Mahotsavam: The sorrow of Shiva

 The grand sacrificial ceremony, the yagna, had been disrupted and lay desolate.
 Recognizing that such an obstruction could wreak havoc and cause severe ill effects on nature, Brahma and Vishnu went to summon the grief-stricken Shiva to the Yajna site.
 They offered comfort and sympathy, urging him to come and pacify the bhutaganas, allowing the yagna to proceed.
 Shiva agreed, and together, the Trimurti arrived at the location.
 There, Shiva discovered the charred remains of his beloved wife.
 The poignant scene moved the world as they witnessed Shiva's heart-wrenching sorrow.
 Vishnu embraced his dear friend, Shiva, providing solace.
 Shiva granted permission to continue the yagna.
 Daksha was absolved by Shiva, and the head of a ram (male goat) meant for the yagna was placed upon Daksha's decapitated body, restoring his life.
 Thus, the yagna was completed.

 Shiva Wandering with Sati's Corpse

 Unable to part from his beloved wife, Shiva carried Sati's lifeless body and wandered across the land.
-Wherever her body parts fell during his journey, those locations became known as the Shakti Peethas—51 in total, symbolizing the 51 Sanskrit alphabets.
+Wherever her body parts fell during his journey, those locations became known as the Shakta pithas—51 in total, symbolizing the 51 Sanskrit alphabets.
 Shiva remained in isolation and solitude for ages until Sati Devi reincarnated as Shri Parvati, the daughter of King Himavana.
 Parvati renounced her royal privileges, retreated to the forest, and became known as ‘Aparna,’ the one without sustenance.
 Shiva tested her devotion in disguise, even attempting to dissuade her by speaking ill of himself.
 However, Parvati's unwavering love for Shiva prevailed.
 Eventually, Shiva recognized her as Uma, the same soul as Sati.
 He later married Shri Parvati as Sundareshwara.